SolaceDev/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

 ##### HTTPS with TLS re-encrypt at ingress

-This only differs from above in that the request is forwarded to a TLS-encrypted PubSub+ service port.
+This only differs from above in that the request is forwarded to a TLS-encrypted event broker service port.
 The broker must have TLS configured but there are no specific requirements for the broker certificate as the ingress does not enforce it.

 The difference in the Ingress manifest is an NGINX-specific annotation marking that the backend is using TLS, and the service target port in the last line - it refers now to a TLS backend port: